robin-leandro/gimpfall/README.md

 	# there should be a setting to choose between printing 2 cards or one double-sided cards
 #TODO option to automatically remove 1/8in margins
 #TODO handle settings as an object
+#TODO probably get rid of the load_cardback plugin